codatio/codat-docs/docs/using-the-api/webhooks/core-rules-types.md

 ### Data sync completed

-**Trigger:** Data synchronization is completed; a notification will be generated for each `dataType` as the sync completes.
+**Trigger:** Data synchronization is successfully completed in full for a specific data type.
+Notification is sent for each `dataType` separately when the data type's individual sync is successfully complete.
 **Additional data:** `dataType`, `datasetId`.

 ```json